 The best time of the year to find a job is either side of the season, directly before or immediately after.
-Boats generally tend to crew up for the Mediterranean season in April and May, they may then hire crew again before crossing to their next seasonal destination, the most popular of which is the Caribbean and usually occurs in September-November.
+Boats generally tend to crew up for the Mediterranean season in April and May and they may then hire crew again before crossing to their next seasonal destination, the most popular of which, is the Caribbean and usually occurs in September-November.
 Many vessels will base themselves in the south of France, Italy and Spain.
 Antibes and Palma de Mallorca are therefore the most common places for crew to base themselves and find jobs.

 Cruising in the Med:

-The Med is mostly surrounded by land which is one of the many factors that make it an ideal cruising area for yachts, it is generally well-protected, is non-tidal and boasts crystal clear water and some of the best beaches in the world.
+The Med is mostly surrounded by land which is one of the many factors that make it an ideal cruising area for yachts.
+It is generally well-protected, is non-tidal and boasts crystal clear water and some of the best beaches in the world.
 Additionally, Europe is rich in culture and a Mediterranean season will involve stopping off at some of the greatest cities in the world.
 As a crew member, time off will be limited in the summer months, however, you are likely to be fortunate enough to briefly experience a few of the amazing cities and attractions that Europe has to offer.
-Whether its partying in Ibiza, exploring the French Riviera, enjoying a beach bar in Greece or wandering the streets of Turkey and Croatia you are guaranteed an amazing experience for any downtime you may get in Europe.
+Whether its partying in Ibiza, exploring the French Riviera, enjoying a beach bar in Greece or wandering the streets of Turkey and Croatia, you are sure to have an amazing time with any downtime you may get in Europe.